Gibbs entropy from entanglement in electric quenches

 In this work, we addressed the question of entanglement between pair-produced particles in a strong electric field.
 We started by deriving the entanglement entropy between the left- and right-movers (or equivalently between the positive and negative frequency modes) and showed that it matches the statistical Gibbs entropy associated with the created pairs.
 We then made explicit the link between the multiplicity distribution of created particles and the entanglement entropy by deriving an asymptotic expansion of the entanglement entropy in terms of the cumulants of this multiplicity distribution.
 We also discussed a re-summation of this expression and argued that it provides a practical method for reconstructing the entropy from the cumulants.

 Finally, we studied a concrete example.
 We computed the full time-dependent entanglement entropy between left and right movers in a Sauter-type pulsed electric field.
-We then studied its late-time behavior and pointed out that the resulting spectrum of created particles is strikingly similar to the transverse momentum distribution observed in high energy hadron and heavy ion collisions.
+We then studied its late-time behavior and pointed out that the resulting spectrum of created particles is strikingly similar to the transverse momentum distribution observed in high energy hadron and heavy ion collisions, opening further directions to investigate.
+Indeed, similar ideas have inspired phenomenological model of heavy-ion collision motivated by the phenomenon of pair-production induced by chromoelectric fields, see for instance \cite{Casher:1978wy,Biro:1984cf, Gatoff:1987uf} for early works on these so-called "flux-tubes" models.
 We also studied the asymptotic expansion of the entanglement entropy in terms of cumulants.
 In particular, we implemented the re-summation proposed above and were able to accurately reconstruct the entanglement entropy, greatly improving over the asymptotic expansion.

 This work opens up a number of interesting avenues for future research.
 For instance, the resemblance of the momentum spectra of particles produced by the Sauter pulses to the spectra measured in high energy hadron and heavy ion collisions and an approximately thermal behavior of multiplicity distributions deserves to be investigated further.
 Generalizing our results to interacting theories would also be of great interest.